What to Do If Your Scholarship is in Jeopardy

 - Your institution raised their fees and tuition amounts

-- Your parents get a raise that puts them in a new tax bracket and therefore disqualifies you for need-based aid
+Your parents get a raise that puts them in a new tax bracket and therefore disqualifies you for financial need based aid

 - The school you’re attending offers less scholarships to second- through fourth-year students than they do for freshmen